 TABS.
 NEVER set a tab stop for a new paragraph indent (which I've found is impossible to adjust globally during the typesetting process*).
 Instead, you MUST set paragraph indents as a first-line indent in the Format menu.
 You can set this to .5 for starters and globally change this setting at any time to be more or less, depending on how the book is to be designed for print or eBook publication.
 (Every time you hit ENTER, you'll get the automatic first-line paragraph indent you've set.)

-*Lesson Learned: I had decided at the beginning to typeset my first memoir using MS Word, so I formatted my book manuscript exactly as described in this article, except that I mistakenly set my paragraph indents using a .5 TAB stop because this had always been considered standard with trade book publishers.
+*Hard Lesson Learned: I had decided at the beginning to typeset my first memoir using MS Word, so I formatted my book manuscript exactly as described in this article, except that I mistakenly set my paragraph indents using a .5 TAB stop because this had always been considered standard with my trade book publishers.
 However, after realizing that good book design called for just a .3 paragraph indent instead, I built that setting into my typesetting style sheet using the first-line indent setting.
 But that didn't overwrite the tab stop (merely indented each paragraph another three points); so during the typesetting process, I had to manually delete every single paragraph indent in the 296-page book as a result.
 OUCH!

 If you're going to publish a Smashwords edition, you have to pick either indented or block paragraphs.
 In both print and eBook manuscripts, if you want certain text content to be set off with a right-left indent, it would be better to just make a "book designer's note" in the text and let that person determine the degree of indent, because you may choose the standard .5 indent when your POD or eBook designer may think a wider or shorter indent would look better.
 You might include a note like this: